lanlan96/BoxFusion/README.md

 ```
 python eval_scannet.py --dataset scannet --data_path /media/lyq/mydata/Dataset/ScanNet/ --dump_dir eval_scannet --num_point 40000 --cluster_sampling seed_fps --use_3d_nms --use_cls_nms --per_class_proposal --gpu 0 --pred_root /home/lyq/myprojects/boxfusion/results/scannet/
 ```

+### Discussion for other methods
+1. For the compared methods in this paper (e.g., FCAF3D and SpatialLM), you need to rotate the input point cloud to be axis-aligned.
+Please refer to the [repository](https://github.com/zhirui-gao/awesome_3DV_skills/tree/main/pointcloud) of our co-author.
+2. For the online methods (e.g., EmbodiedSAM and OnlineAnySeg), you need to transform the segmented pointclouds to OBBs and perform the evaluation similarly.
+The [reference code](https://github.com/zhirui-gao/awesome_3DV_skills/tree/main/pointcloud/OBB_AABB) is here.
+3. As the paper is submitted in early June, we report results of the 1.0 version of SpatialLM.
+The 1.1 version is better and we welcome if anyone can provide the newest results.

+Thanks the co-author, please consider citing their github repository if you find it useful.

 ## Acknowledgement
 Parts of the code are modified from [Cubify Anything](https://github.com/apple/ml-cubifyanything).
 Thanks to the authors and please consider citing their papers.

 ## Citation